stardustai/docs-api/src/en/projects/create-folder.md

 {
   "name": {
     "type": "string",
-    "description": "Folder name, must be distinct"
+    "description": "Folder name, must be distinct and the maximum length limit is 60 bytes."
   },
   "externalId": {
     "type": "string",
-    "description": "The mapping ID in your platform", "required": false
+    "description": "The mapping ID in your platform, the maximum length limit is 60 bytes.", "required": false
   }
 }